 Residents may have guests 24 hours a day, seven days a week.
-These times and days are subject to change during the Residents may have guests 24 hours a day, seven days a week.
 These times and days are subject to change during the academic year.
 Residents must be with their guests at all times and are responsible for preserving the security of the building.
 Residents should not admit people other than their own guests.